RA Flexible Software Package Documentation Release v6.5.1

 Measurement Timing

-Measurements are initiated by a software trigger or an external event which is triggered by the Event Link Controller (ELC).
+Measurements are initiated by a software trigger or an external event which is triggered by Event Link Controller (ELC).

 The most common method is using a timer to carry out periodic measurements.
 Make sure to set the timer interval to allow the measurement and internal value update processes to complete before the next measurement period.
 The measurement period differs according to touch interface configuration and measurement mode.